 Don’t forget snow chains

 You should always carry snow chains with you when driving in snow-affected areas.
 With the exception of 4WD vehicles, authorities require snow chains to be fitted to all cars when conditions demand.
-That said, the RMS (Roads and Maritime Services) still recommends 4WD owners to carry chains, since any vehicle's traction is greatly improved by them on ice and snow.
+That said, the Vic Roads still recommends 4WD owners to carry chains, since any vehicle's traction is greatly improved by them on ice and snow.

 Most importantly, make sure the snow chains are the correct size for your tyres and do not travel faster than 40km/h once they've been fitted.
 There'd be nothing worse than getting to the checkpoint and having to fork out a fortune for new chains.
 Even more horrible would be having to drive home!

 You only have to fit chains to two driving wheels:

 For front-wheel drive vehicles, fit to front wheels

 For rear-wheel drive vehicles, fit to rear wheels

 For four-wheel drive vehicles, if using chains, fit to front wheels